kushview/element/docs/building.md

 # Building Element with Waf
 The instructions below are for a Debian based distro such as Ubuntu.
 Usage of `sudo` below is optional depending on your system.
+If you're on Mac/PC and prefer Xcode/MSVC, check the [projucer projects](../tools/jucer).

 #### Sub Modules
 This project uses submodules